joshhaines/joshhaines.github.io/about.md

 ### My Future Goals

 I'm happy to update this section to announce that I've recently started working at AD60 (started in July 2015) in Chapel Hill, NC.
-It was my goal to find a job as an iOS engineer in the Raleigh triangle area.
+It was my goal to find a job as an Mobile Engineer in the Raleigh triangle area.
 I love this area, and now I have an awesome job as well.
 If you'd like to connect, please reach out to me on [LinkedIn](https://www.linkedin.com/in/joshuashaines)!

 My future goals at this point include learning a lot more about Swift, and continuing to build my knowledge on Objective-C. Not only do I want to improve my knowledge on the syntax, but I also want to improve my ability to write great code beyond syntax alone.
 Syntax is only a small part of quality code.
 I intend to use this blog as a place to share best practices as I find them.